If You Have Won the Game Quit Playing with Money You Really Need

 As it turns out, the length of a downturn depends on your asset allocation!

-If you are 100% equities, you can have a “lost decade” like the 2000s, where equity returns are negative.
+If your portfolio is 100% equities, you can have a “lost decade” like the 2000s, when equity returns were negative.
 However, a more balanced portfolio should have a shorter period of rebound.

 More likely, at least with historical rolling returns, with a 50/50 asset allocation, you might be down 6.8% at three years and 2.1% at five years.

-If you have to avoid a negative five-year period (for whatever reason), then (historically at least) you should be 30/70.
+If you must avoid a negative five-year period (for whatever reason), you should be 30/70 (historically, at least).

 The point here isn’t to die by decimal places; it is to understand the length and depth of your portfolio’s decline are tied to the asset allocation.